Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 There are many elements in West Coast Swing dancing:

-- Musicality: are the dancers synchronized to the music?
+- Musicality: Are the dancers on beat, synchronized to the music?
+Are the dancers stopping on the breaks?
+Are the dancers accentuating the 1s in the music?
 - Rock-and-go: are the dancers able to combine patterns without doing an anchor?
 - Repetition: Are the dancers able to take a basic pattern, split it into increments, and repeat those increments?